maxgamertyper/PacmanBopl/README.md

 Update 1.1: [Here](https://github.com/maxgamertyper/PacmanBopl/blob/main/Pacman%20Update.mp4) and [Here](https://youtu.be/915-VTsgO7I)
 * allowed black holes to go through the border
 * allowed duplicator ray to go through the border

+Update 1.2:
+* allowed revives to go through the border
+* allowed teleports to go through the border